wiresnips/owndir/docs/build.md

           - the client relies on a PLUGIN to inject a route which that serves `index.html`
           - the core inexplicably serves `/@/client.js` (which is the client `dist.js`)
             - why is this not also in the plugin? because the plugin doesn't know anything about `dist.js`, or where it is on disk!

+## FsNode Injection

+I'm not sure if this exactly belongs in build, but it's the next step before we can run, and it's not explained anywhere